rust-lang/book/nostarch/chapter13.md

 maintained ownership of `list` but ended before the new thread and drops `list`, the immutable reference in the thread would be invalid.
-Therefore, the compiler requires that `list` be moved into the closure given to the new thread so the reference will be valid.
+Therefore, the compiler requires that `list` be moved into the closure given to the new thread so that the reference will be valid.
 Try removing the `move` keyword or using `list` in the main thread after the closure is defined to see what compiler errors you get!

 <!-- Old headings.
 Do not remove or links may break. -->

 <a id="storing-closures-using-generic-parameters-and-the-fn-traits"></a>
 <a id="limitations-of-the-cacher-implementation"></a>
 <a id="moving-captured-values-out-of-the-closure-and-the-fn-traits"></a>
+<a id="moving-captured-values-out-of-closures-and-the-fn-traits"></a>

-### Moving Captured Values Out of Closures and the Fn Traits
+### Moving Captured Values Out of Closures

 Once a closure has captured a reference or captured ownership of a value from the environment where the closure is defined (thus affecting what, if anything,